Skip to content

 Dingmans Falls

-Dingmans Falls is one of the cleanest save-for-later options in the Delaware Water Gap area because the official NPS page explains the boardwalk-style access and nearby waterfall context.
-Always check the current NPS conditions before assuming access.
+Dingmans Falls is one of the cleanest save-for-later options in the Delaware Water Gap area because the official NPS place page explains the waterfall context.
+Always check current NPS conditions before assuming access.

 Hawk Falls and Hickory Run